edomt/edomt.github.io/about.md

 ## What I do

-I manage a team of data scientists at [Our World in Data](https://ourworldindata.org) (OWID), a scientific online publication based out of the University of Oxford that focuses on large problems such as global health, poverty, climate change, human rights, war, existential risks, and innovation.
-Our goal is to make the research and data on these big problems accessible and understandable.
+I manage a team of data scientists and researchers at [Our World in Data](https://ourworldindata.org) (OWID), a scientific online publication based out of the University of Oxford that focuses on large problems such as global health, poverty, climate change, human rights, war, existential risks, and innovation.
+Our goal is to make the data and research on these big problems accessible and understandable.
 Find out more [about OWID](https://ourworldindata.org/about) and [our mission](https://ourworldindata.org/problems-and-progress).

 Since 2020, I've also led our work on the COVID-19 pandemic – most notably our [Data Explorer](https://ourworldindata.org/explorers/coronavirus-data-explorer), our [global data on vaccinations](https://ourworldindata.org/covid-vaccinations) used by most media organizations and international institutions, and our [open source dataset](https://github.com/owid/covid-19-data/tree/master/public/data) with 60+ metrics on the country-by-country evolution of the pandemic.